CiscoDevNet/esxi-auto-installer/README.md

 Main Auto-Installer log file `eai.log` is stored under `EAILOG` and provides overview on application run and launched jobs.

-'Per job ID' log files are stored in `LOGDIR` and available via web GUI ('Status' tab) or from the host system.
+'Per job ID' log files are stored in `LOGDIR` directory and available via web GUI ('Status' tab) or from the host system.
 These logs provide detailed output from all tasks executed per given job ID.

 ## Custom install directory